Hornady: 6.5 PRC

 The 6.5 PRC (Precision Rifle Cartridge) was initially designed by George Gardner of GA Precision and Hornady in 2013 and released at the 2018 SHOT Show.
 It is essentially a more powerful and flatter-shooting version of the 6.5mm Creedmoor and uses the same bullet, but not the same cartridge case.
+Rifles chambered for the 6.5mm PRC must be capable of handling (short-action length) 2.955 in overall length cartridges.

 300 PRC

-The American ammunition manufacturer Hornady got the 300 Precision Rifle Cartridge SAAMI-standardized in 2018.
-In 2019 it got C.I.P.-standardized as the 300 PRC.
+The American ammunition manufacturer Hornady had the 300 Precision Rifle Cartridge SAAMI-standardized in 2018.
+In 2019 it was C.I.P.-standardized as the 300 PRC.
 The .375 Ruger cartridge has functioned as the parent case for the .300 Precision Rifle Cartridge (300 PRC), which is essentially a necked-down version of the .375 Ruger.
 The .375 Ruger cartridge case was used by Hornady as the basis for a new extra long range cartridge since it had the capability to operate with high chamber pressures which, combined with a neck and barrel throat optimized for loading relatively long and heavy .308 diameter very-low-drag bullets without the need to seat the bullets deeply recessed into the case result in adequate muzzle velocities from magnum sized bolt-action rifles.
 Rifles chambered for the 300 Precision Rifle Cartridge must be capable of handling 3.70 in overall length cartridges.

+7mm PRC

+The 7mm Precision Rifle Cartridge (7mm PRC) was SAAMI-standardized in June 2022.
+In May 2023 it was C.I.P.-standardized as the 7 mm Precision Rifle Cartridge.
+The 7mm PRC cartridge case capacity is 5.05 ml (78 grains) H_{2}O. Rifles chambered for the 7mm PRC must be capable of handling (standard/long-action length) 3.34 in overall length cartridges.